Since the beginning of the opioid epidemic, many areas in the United States have been hit hard. Some have been affected worse than others.

 What’s Been Done to Combat the Kensington Drug Problems?

-As a drug rehab center in Philadelphia, the heroin problem in Kensington is alarming.
+As a rehab in Pennsylvania, the heroin problem in Kensington is alarming.
 In response to the growing number of people in our state and surrounding areas struggling with heroin addiction, we offer opioid addiction treatment to ensure that patients have all they need to recover.
-We want to help fight the opioid epidemic and put the “Walmart of Heroin” out of business.
+We want to help fight the Kensington drug problem and put the “Walmart of Heroin” out of business.

 If you or a loved one is a victim of heroin addiction or any other substance use disorder, do not wait a moment longer to get help.
-Call Banyan Philadelphia now at 888-280-4763 for more information about our levels of care.
+Call Banyan Treatment Centers now at 888-280-4763 for more information about the levels of care of Pennsylvania addiction treatment that we offer.

-- NIHAddressing the Socioeconomic Complexities of Addiction—Lessons from the Kensington
+2. NIH - Addressing the Socioeconomic Complexities of Addiction—Lessons from the Kensington